Comparison of Danish, Norwegian and Swedish: Pronunciation and sound system

 The difference in pronunciation between Norwegian and Danish is much more striking than the difference between Norwegian and Swedish.
-Although written Norwegian is very similar to Danish, spoken Norwegian more closely resembles Swedish.
+Although written Bokmål is very similar to Danish, spoken Norwegian more closely resembles Swedish.

 Danish pronunciation is typically described as 'softer', which in this case refers mostly to the frequent approximants corresponding to Norwegian, Swedish and historical plosives in some positions in the word (especially the pronunciation of the letters b, d, and g), as well as the German-like realisation of r as a uvular or even pharyngeal approximant in Danish as opposed to the Norwegian alveolar trills or uvular trills/fricatives.

 Note that in the following comparison of Danish, Norwegian and Swedish pronunciation, the East Norwegian pronunciation of Oslo is taken as the norm.
-In practice, most Norwegians will speak a local dialect in most contexts; furthermore, Bokmål itself is not a spoken standard, and is likely to be pronounced with clearly regional features.
+In practice, most Norwegians will speak a local dialect in most contexts; furthermore, Bokmål itself is not a pronunciation standard, and is likely to be pronounced with clearly regional features.
 The most obvious instances are the uvular (rather than alveolar) pronunciation of /r/ and the lack of retroflexes in much of Western Norway, and the pronunciation, in some cases, of a retroflex flap instead of /l/ in much of Eastern Norway, including the less "refined" forms of the Oslo dialect.
 All of this is ignored in the following exposition.